 A dividend is a regular distribution of earnings by companies to their shareholders.
 A company can pay a dividend to its shareholders as cash or stock.
 Not all stocks pay dividends.
-As we enter the new year, many investors are looking for best dividend stocks to buy in 2021.
+With rising COVID-19 fears and inflation scares, many investors are looking for the best dividend stocks to buy in 2021.

 What are dividend stocks?

 Dividend stocks are the shares of companies that distribute regular dividends.
 These stocks are generally of well-established companies with a proven track record of distributing profits back to shareholders.
-A dividend is paid out per share—therefore, if you own 50 shares in a company and that company distributes $1 in annual cash dividends, you'll get $50 per year.
-The three metrics to evaluate dividend stocks are dividend payout ratio, dividend payout growth, and dividend yield.
+A dividend is paid out per share.
+If you own 50 shares in a company and that company distributes $1 in annual cash dividends, you'll get $50 per year.
+The three metrics to evaluate dividend stocks are the dividend payout ratio, dividend payout growth, and dividend yield.

 The best dividend stocks in 2021